Physical and biological science. Social, political, and technological aspects of the environment. Sustainability.

 What Will I Study?

-Choose an area that you are most passionate about.
-You will specialize in one of three tracks to gain an interdisciplinary perspective on Climate Science, Environmental Policy, or Geospatial Science.
+Concentrate your studies in one of three available tracks to gain an interdisciplinary perspective on Climate Science, Environmental Policy, or Geospatial Science.

 Climate Science

-Complete classes relating to topics such as the science of climate change, wildland fire, and environmental biogeochemistry.
-Utilize team dynamics and decision making to gain skills for the workplace.
+Complete classes on the science of climate change, wildland fire, and environmental biogeochemistry.
+Use team dynamics and decision-making to gain workplace-ready skills.

 Environmental Policy

-Take courses related to policy such as conservation biology and wetlands, as well as social sciences to broaden your perspective on linkages between the environment and the needs of humans.
+Take courses related to policy, such as Conservation Biology and Wetlands, as well as social sciences classes, to broaden your perspective on the links between the environment and the needs of humans.

 Geospatial Science

-Complete courses that add to your skill sets in collecting geospatial data, visualizing this data and large-scale landscapes.
-Understand physics relevant to remote sensing technologies.
+Complete courses that add the ability to collect, visualize, and communicate geospatial data to your skill set.
+Understand the physics relevant to remote sensing technologies.

 Be Career Ready

-Our graduates attain careers with federal agencies (such as the Environmental Protection Agency, Department of Agriculture, Fish and Wildlife Service, and National Oceanic and Atmospheric Administration), state agencies, nonprofits, and private companies.
+Our graduates attain careers with federal agencies (such as the US Environmental Protection Agency, US Department of Agriculture, US Fish and Wildlife Service, and National Oceanic and Atmospheric Administration), state agencies, nonprofits, and private companies.

-Each year, the College of Forest Resources and Environmental Science hosts its own Natural Resource Career Fair. ~20 companies from across the US travel to the college in late fall to educate and recruit employees.
+The College of Forest Resources and Environmental Science hosts its own Natural Resource Career Fair.
+Each year, around 20 companies from across the US travel to Michigan Tech in late fall to educate and recruit employees.

 Career Opportunities for Environmental Science and Sustainability